This is a guest post written by Geoff Kahn, MSPH, Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health.

 Most people are at least passingly familiar with the concept of sex offender registration and notification (SORN) and the impetus for it.
 Individuals convicted of sex offenses must regularly provide their addresses and other personal information to police, who then make this information available to the public, often through searchable websites.
 But people may or may not be aware that these registration requirements extend to children as well as adults.

-Researchers at the Moore Center for the Prevention of Child Sexual Abuse at the Johns Hopkins Bloomberg School of Public Health along with collaborators from the Office of Performance Measurement and Evaluation in New York recently examined juvenile justice data from six states — Idaho, South Carolina, Utah, Virginia, Maryland and Oregon — which have complied with the Adam Walsh Act SORN requirements and evaluated whether the new SORN laws have reduced sexual offending among juveniles.
+Researchers at the Moore Center for the Prevention of Child Sexual Abuse at the Johns Hopkins Bloomberg School of Public Health along with collaborators from the Office of Performance Measurement and Evaluation in New York recently examined juvenile justice data from six states — Idaho, South Carolina, Utah, Virginia, Maryland and Oregon — all of which register at least some children and evaluated whether those states' SORN laws have reduced sexual offending among juveniles.
 An analysis was conducted to see if the average number of offenses per month was different after the implementation of SORN compared to before.
 Each state had at least 48 months (4 years) of pre- and post-SORN data.
 Select non-sex offenses, including assault and theft, were analyzed as controls.

 The results from all six states were the same: there was no significant difference in the monthly number of juvenile sex offenses after the implementation of SORN, and there were no significant trends in control offenses either, suggesting that SORN laws have had no effect on patterns of juvenile sexual offending.
 This study joins the mounting evidence that registering children as sex offenders is ineffective and it supports research that finds it may be harmful as well.